 Even if you are in a hurry and they tell you that they are going to rent the apartment to someone else, it is important to remain calm and assess everything.
 Read the contract well and have someone else read it too.

 There are many points to consider before signing a rental contract: How many months of commission do they charge you if you rent through a real estate agency?
 How much will the rent increase in the second year?
 Who is responsible for the maintenance expenses?
 (In theory, the owner should, but the contract can say otherwise.)

-Review, ask everything, and be wary if someone does not clear all your doubts.
+Review, ask everything and be cautious if someone does not clear all your doubts.
 Everything that is not in the contract is open to interpretation, and when that happens the one who loses is generally the tenant.

 Learn the Basics of Survival

 Do you know how to sweep, clean, organize?
 If not, take advantage of the fact that you are still with your parents to show you how they do it.

 Don’t know how to cook?
 See how they make the basic dishes.
 Buy the necessary kitchen appliances.
 Things like a juicer and toaster can save you a lot of money.
 Some of the basics that you might need can include –

 - Plates & Glasses